Beating Hospital Insomnia

 Start early

-The first step is to choose a time to start winding down and do your absolute best to stick to the same time every single day.
-And surprisingly, it is much earlier than you think.
-Giving yourself a solid 3 to 4-hour routine gives your mind and body time to settle after a long day.
+The first step is to choose a time to start winding down and do your best to stick to the same time every day.
+Surprisingly, it is much earlier than you think.
+Giving yourself a solid 3—to 4-hour routine gives your mind and body time to settle after a long day.

 My routine starts at 6:00 PM, this is typically when my house has dinner.
 I make a point to try and have dinner around the same time each night - always leaving exceptions for special nights out.
 On a typical night, sitting down for dinner is my shift from workday to winding down for bed.